Can Sunscreen Affect Your Vitamin D Levels?

 Can You Synthesise Enough Vitamin D By Wearing Sunscreen?

 Unprotected sun exposure and lack of vitamin D can be both detrimental for your skin and overall health.
 Not wearing sunscreen will let your skin synthesise vitamin D, but not without exposing you to sunburn premature ageing, heatstroke and potential melanomas.

 But as experts have found, it seems that wearing sunscreen doe NOT prevent your body from getting enough vitamin D from the sun.

 In fact, In an Australian study, researchers asked 113 participants to use various levels of SPF sunscreens.
 After monitoring their vitamin D levels over the summer, the study showed that no SPF variation made participants deficient in Vitamin D.

 The data suggests that in Australia, our bodies are sufficiently exposed to sunlight.
 Sunscreen offers a 95 to 98% UV coverage, even when applied properly, which allows for up to 5% of UV rays to go through and synthesise Vitamin D. On top of that, we naturally wear airy clothing that exposes parts of our skin throughout the day.

-All in all, it is best to still wear sunscreen, no matter where you live.
-A sunscreen layer can protect your skin from various damage without preventing Vitamin D from synthesising.
+All in all, sunscreen layer can do its protective job without preventing Vitamin D from synthesising.
 And if you ever notice a strong deficiency, it is best to supplement through food and speak with a healthcare provider rather than expose yourself without protection under the sun.